abdulsaboor2/inventory-management-system-tkinter/README.md

 # Inventory Management System

 This project is a comprehensive Inventory Management System built using Python and Tkinter.
 The application is designed to manage products, transactions, and sales efficiently.
-One of the key aspects of this system is its robust input validation, ensuring data integrity and preventing common user errors.
+One of the key aspects of this system is its robust input validation, which ensures data integrity and prevents common user errors.

 ## Features
 + **User Authentication**: Admin and User roles with different permissions.